 Until recently, my voluminous writing was done in a work environment, but mostly involved classified or confidential information, and so couldn't be published.
 However, I did publish one book in 1989 entitled The Financing of Ship Acquisitions which was considered a definitive work on the subject at the time.
 That was followed by a series of almost twenty magazine articles (mostly on shipping subjects) for a variety of magazines and journals.

 And simultaneously, in partnership with my sister, I am editing and preparing to publish a novel written by our father, probably to be entitled The Man Who Would be Emperor.
 It is a historical novel about the many years-campaign of Andreas Comnenus to make it to the throne at Constantinople.
+It is set in the 12th century.

 Sign up to hear from us about specials, sales, and events.